 There are several natural herbs that help in enhancing fertility for men and women.
 Let’s look at some of these herbs:

-Chaste Tree – Chaste Tree also know as Vitex has long been used for balancing hormones and supporting fertility.
-Chaste tree works by regulating and giving support to the pituitary gland, a power house for hormone production.
+Chaste Tree – Chaste Tree also known as Vitex has long been used for balancing hormones and supporting fertility.
+Chaste tree works by regulating and giving support to the pituitary gland, a powerhouse for hormone production.

 Previous studies have shown that chaste tree supports the body’s natural progesterone and luteinizing hormone production.
-Chaste tree is used for female reproductive system in cases of pre-menstrual symptoms, menstrual issues and infertility.
+Chaste tree is used for the female reproductive system in cases of pre-menstrual symptoms, menstrual issues, and infertility.

 Chaste tree has been effectively used by herbal specialists to prevent miscarriage when planning for pregnancy.
 It has also been used in cases of low progesterone, it has been shown to increase progesterone levels by an average of 56%.

 Black Cohosh – Now known as Actaea racemosa, is used for toning and regular functioning of the uterine lining.
 It helps to balance estrogen levels and relieve menstrual pains.
-Black Cohosh has long been used to help bring on menstrual period in cases of ammenorhea, helps to treat issues of miscarriages, and effectively relax the uterus.
+Black Cohosh has long been used to help bring on menstrual period in cases of amenorrhea, helps to treat issues of miscarriages, and effectively relax the uterus.